 Instructor(s): Amit Bihari

-In today’s world, computer science touches almost every aspect of life, and it’s at the heart of what many software companies do here in Silicon Valley.
-This course will provide a gentle introduction to coding for anyone—with or without a technical background—who has a healthy interest in understanding the basics of programming.
-The course will give students an overview of programming concepts, using Python and a browserbased programming platform that does not require any software installation on students’ computers.
+In today’s world, computer science touches almost every aspect of life.
+This course is for anyone—with or without a technical background—who has a healthy interest in understanding the basics of programming.
+The course will give students an overview of programming concepts using Python and a browser-based programming platform that does not require any software installation on students’ computers.
 Topics covered will include input/output data, data types, math/logic operators, branching, graphics, looping, searching, and sorting.
-Students will work on projects in a hands-on way, and software industry veterans will offer guest lectures to the class.
+Students will work on projects in a hands-on way, and software industry veterans will deliver guest lectures to the class.
 By the end of the course, students will be able to understand the basics of Python, communicate in coding language with peers and colleagues, and apply what they have learned to solving everyday problems.

-This course is designed for beginners, not for those with prior programming experience.
+This course is appropriate for beginners, not for those with prior programming experience.
 Students are required to bring a fully charged laptop computer to class.

 Textbooks for this course: